 The difference between accessories and the Nevada crime of aiding and

 abetting is timing.
 Helping a criminal carry out a crime before the criminal activity has ended is aiding and abetting.
 Helping an alleged criminal after the criminal activity has ended is being an accessory.
-Laughlin criminal defense attorney Mike Castillo illustrates the distinction:
+Laughlin criminal defense attorney Neil Shouse illustrates the distinction:

 Bob goes into a convenience store in Henderson and holds up the cashier.
 His friend Fred, who's in the store at the time, decides to help Bob by taking the cash from the cash register.
 After Fred and Bob escape with the money, they flee to the house of their friend Andy, whom they then inform about the robbery.
 Andy then offers to hide the loot.